feathersjs/docs/api/hooks-common.md

 Using a function for `schema` allows you to select an appropriate schema based on the need.

-Assume `hook.params.user.roles` contains an array of roles which the user performs.
+Assume `context.params.user.roles` contains an array of roles which the user performs.
 The Employee item can be serialized differently for the Payroll Manager than for anyone else.

 ```javascript